smander/symbolic-algebraic/symbolic_module/README.md

 ### Optional Arguments

-- `--pattern-names`: Specify which patterns by name to process; otherwise processes all patterns found.
 - `--export {text,json,none}`: Choose an export format (default: `none`).
   - `text`: Exports slices to a `.txt` file in `--output-dir`.
   - `json`: (Placeholder if you implement JSON export).